mstocco/mariostoc.co/content/traininglog/20201108-ironman2021-42weeksout.md

 The good was that for the second run in a row, I did not have my typical ankle/soleus soreness.
 <!---->
 On the flip-side, the strides this afternoon were awkward, slow and **heavy legged**.
 On top of that, I have seem to now have tender left, glute/hamstring/adductor that was felt _(only)_ during the strides.
 The slow jog before and after the strides were pain free.

 Exploring with a lacrosse ball after dinner revealed some very gnarly tissue in the belly of the hamstring and continuing in the piriformis.
+It dawned on me that I caught a raised bit of sidewalk running in the dark on Wednesday and the ensuing awkward stumble quite likey is the source of my tender hammie.

 I am concerned about [tomorrow's workout](ironman2021-41weeksout).